shafeehhecker/High-Fidelity-Multiphase-Electrochemistry-Solver/CONTRIBUTING.md

 # Contributing to HFMES

 Thanks for your interest in this project!
-Here's how things work around here.
+Here's how things work around here.(sorry about it)

 ## 🍴 Forking